 I never knew my dad.
-He and my mom divorced before I turned 1, so I never even had the chance to form a relationship with him.
+He and my mom divorced before I turned 1.

-After my mom and I moved to the United States from El Salvador, she got remarried and I finally felt like I had a family.
+After my mom and I moved to the United States from El Salvador, she remarried, and I finally felt like I had a family.
 But my relationship with my stepdad was never good.

-I needed the approval of those around me to feel valued.
+I needed the approval of those around me.

 I was angry, confused, hurt and unwanted.
 I turned to boys, alcohol and drugs to find approval.
 Substances became my escape.

 During my second week of college, I was invited to Cru at the University of Central Florida, where I signed up for a small group.
 I left feeling surprisingly good.

-As I attended small group and learned from those women, I began to understand the gospel, but I wasn’t ready to make the decision to follow Christ until I went home for Christmas break.
-For the first time, I became aware of the weight of sin in my life and my need for a savior.
+Each week I attended the small group, I learned more from these women.
+The gospel began to make sense to me, and it was only a few months before I was ready to make the decision to follow Christ.
+It was over Christmas break that I became aware of the weight of sin in my life and my need for a savior.

 It was as if a blindfold had been removed from my eyes.
-I was able to see and understand why I needed Jesus and that he LOVED me.
-In that moment, I accepted Christ into my life.
+I was able to see and understand why I needed Jesus and that He loved me.
+It was then that I accepted Christ into my life.

-God has taught me so much.
 I’ve come to understand that I have a Heavenly Father who is crazy about me.
-He genuinely knows me and cares!
+He genuinely knows me and cares for me!

-Because of Christ’s death on the cross, I have been forgiven and live a life free in Christ.
-I no longer turn to temporary things for to find my value.
-Although I continue to sin daily, God shows me grace daily and reminds me just how much I need Him.
+Because of Christ’s death on the cross, I have been forgiven and live a life of freedom in Christ.
+I no longer turn to temporary things to find my value.